lh3/bwa/README-alt.md

 and type HLA genes with another program, such as [Warren et al (2012)][hla4], [Liu et al (2013)][hla2], [Bai et al (2014)][hla3], [Dilthey et al (2014)][hla1] or others from [this list][hlatools].

-If the postprocessing script `bwa-postalt.js` is invoked with `-p prefix`, it will also write the top three alleles to file `prefix.hla`.
-However, as most HLA alleles from IMGT/HLA don't have intronic sequences and thus are not included in the BWA index from option 2, we are unable to type HLA genes to high resolution with the BWA-MEM mapping alone.
-A dedicated tool is recommended for accurate typing.

 ### Evaluating ALT Mapping